| Acceleration:

 LEAR: CERN's Low Energy Antiproton Ring (1982-1996), where the first nine

 atoms of anti-hydrogen were observed.
+PS

 CERN's Proton Synchrotron, which accelerated protons to its nominal energy